megonilus/rtask/README.md

 ## TODO

+* More features
+* Safer code
+* Better error handling
+* Easier installation
 *

 ---

 ## Notes

-I'm still learning Rust and growing as a developer — please excuse any bugs, weird behavior, or silly mistakes in the code.
+I'm still learning Rust and programming itself — please excuse any bugs, weird behavior, or silly mistakes in the code.
 If you notice anything broken, feel free to open an issue or PR!

 Also, forgive my poor English if something sounds odd :)

 Thanks for trying `rtask`!

 ---

-*"One task at a time ✨"*